 Filing the Eviction Lawsuit

-If the tenant corrects the lease violation in the allotted time, the eviction process will not continue.
-However, if they don’t, you’ll need to file an eviction lawsuit in court in the appropriate Justice of the Peace Court in Texas.
+If the tenant corrects the violation in the allotted time, the eviction process will not continue.
+However, if they don’t, you’ll need to file an eviction suit in court in the appropriate Justice of the Peace Court in Texas.

 Tenant Eviction Defenses